godotengine/godot-docs/classes/class_range.rst

 - void **share** **(** :ref:`Node<class_node>` with **)**

-Binds two Ranges together along with any Ranges previously grouped with either of them.
-When any of Range's member variables change, it will share the new value with all other Ranges in its group.
+Binds two ranges together along with any ranges previously grouped with either of them.
+When any of range's member variables change, it will share the new value with all other ranges in its group.

 .. _class_Range_unshare:

 - void **unshare** **(** **)**

-Stop Range from sharing its member variables with any other Range.
+Stop range from sharing its member variables with any other.